 To better understand these challenges, we surveyed the broadband landscape in Minnesota and sought to answer three questions: Who owns a device?
 Who has an internet subscription?
 And what quality high-speed service is available to them?

 More greater Minnesota households than you might think do not have a desktop, laptop, tablet, mobile device, or smartphone.
-About one in six households in Minnesota’s northern, southwest, and west central regions do not own a device that can connect to the internet.
-At nearly one in four households, Mahnomen and Norman counties have the highest share of households without a computer by county.
+About one in seven households in Minnesota’s northern, northwest, southwest, and west central regions do not own a device that can connect to the internet.
+At nearly one in four households, Mahnomen County has the highest share of households without a computer by county.

 A small percentage of residents without computers in their homes—around 1-5% of households in regions across the state—report accessing the internet in other locations such as libraries or community centers.

 In greater Minnesota, nearly a quarter of households do not have any type of internet in their home.